 Christine Lagarde, Managing Director of the International Monetary Fund (IMF) stated: “There is no doubt that money laundering and terrorist financing can threaten a country’s economic stability, which is why the IMF has become increasingly active in supporting and promoting the AML/CFT efforts of our member countries, based on the [Financial Action Task Force] standard.
 What started as a small endeavour some 20 years ago has become part of our core work—from analysis and policy advice, to assessing the health and integrity of financial sectors, to providing financial assistance when needed, to helping countries build institutions and increase operational effectiveness.”

 The services we offer at IGA Group:

-The Money Laundering Reporting Officer (MLRO) is a statutory function for Maltese domiciled funds, he/she is tasked with reporting to a Board Of Directors.
-Although Day-To-Day Anti-Money Laundering (AML) checks may be delegated to the administrator, the MLRO is responsible for receiving information from any party that might indicate possible suspicious transactions and processing that information accordingly.
+The Money Laundering Reporting Officer (MLRO) is a statutory function for Maltese domiciled companies.
+He/she must be reporting to the Board of Directors or be in an equivalent position and given complete access to company documentation and/or decisions taken by the company's senior management team.
+Although Day-To-Day Anti-Money Laundering (AML) checks may be delegated to an administrator reporting to the MLRO, it will still be the MLRO who is responsible for receiving information from any party, and taking the respective actions that might be needed.

 An MLRO is expected to cover the below functions, and at the IGA Group we can either cover the MLRO role or else assist someone who covers that role: